Johnny Otis: Music career

-Other work
+Advocacy and other work

 In the 1960s, Otis entered journalism and politics.
 He lost an election for a seat in the California State Assembly.
 He then became deputy chief of staff to state Assemblyman, later, Democratic Congressman, Mervyn M. Dymally.

+Otis was also an outspoken advocate for racial equality and Black self-determination.
+His 1968 book Listen to the Lambs, written in response to the 1965 Watts uprising, combined autobiography, political analysis, and more than thirty pages of eyewitness testimony from Black residents of Watts.
+Otis argued that amid persistent white racism, Black communities should prioritize economic independence and political control of their own communities, rather than push for social integration—even as racial inequality ultimately harmed white as well as Black Americans.
+Otis criticized systemic racism, police brutality, racist beauty standards, economic inequality, and the Vietnam War.
+He characterized racial disparities in health and life expectancy as consequences of social conditions rather than biology.

+His opposition to racism extended throughout his career: he wrote for the Los Angeles Sentinel, supported and worked within Black political and cultural institutions, and used his radio and television programs to promote African American musicians and their history.
+Biographer George Lipsitz described Otis as a white musician who believed that in drawing on Black creativity, he was obliged to the culture from which he benefited.
+Otis later revisited the subject of racial conflict in his book Upside Your Head!, written in response to the 1992 Los Angeles uprising.

-Otis also founded and preached in the New Landmark Community Gospel Church, which held Sunday services in Santa Rosa, California.
+Otis founded and preached in the New Landmark Community Gospel Church, which held Sunday services in Santa Rosa, California.
 Landmark's worship services centered on Otis's preaching and the traditional-style performances of a vocal group and choir backed by his rhythm section and an organist.
 The church closed in mid-1998.

 The Johnny Otis Show, relocated from KPFK to sister station KPFA in Berkeley, California, where it aired on Saturday mornings.
 After his market in Sebastopol opened in 1994, Otis broadcast from there, with his band playing live on the air, later broadcasting from the Powerhouse Brewing Co.
-After Otis' retirement in late 2004, his grandson Lucky hosted the show at KPFA for two years, until its final airing in late 2006, when Otis and his wife moved back to Los Angeles.
+After Otis's retirement in late 2004, his grandson Lucky hosted the show at KPFA for two years, until its final airing in late 2006, when Otis and his wife moved back to Los Angeles.

 In 1980, Frank Zappa stated in a Trouser Press interview that he adopted his trademark mustache and soul patch because "it looked good on bluesman Johnny Otis, so I grew it."

 He taught Music 15-B: Jazz, Blues and Popular Music in American Culture, a 3-unit Peralta Community College District class.

 Death

-Otis died of natural causes on January 17, 2012, in the Altadena area of Los Angeles.
+Otis died of natural causes on January 17, 2012, in the Altadena area of Los Angeles County.
 He died three days before Etta James, whom he had discovered in the early 1950s.
 He is interred with his wife at Mountain View Cemetery in Altadena, California, US.